 Whitening strips are thin pieces of plastic coated in peroxide attached to teeth for a short time every day and offer a step up in terms of effectiveness.
 Convenient and easy to use, whitening strips can be used at any time of the day or night.
 This method of teeth whitening can lighten the shade of teeth by two to four shades in two weeks, with results lasting a few months.
 Whitening strips are an exceptionally popular way to bleach teeth, but address only the front part of the tooth enamel, ignoring between-the-teeth stains.
 Users should also be aware that the strips could cause teeth sensitivity and gum irritation when overused.

-Cosmetic in vancouver are qualified professionals, well placed to advise and assist in the quest for whiter and brighter teeth.
+Cosmetic dentists in Vancouver are qualified professionals, well placed to advise and assist in the quest for whiter and brighter teeth.
 In-office treatments offer the safest and most effective methods for teeth bleaching around.
-The cost may be more than at-home treatments, but the results usually seen quicker.
-At-home teeth whitening are more convenient and cheaper for most people, though there must be reasonable expectations before starting treatment.
+The cost may be more than at-home treatments, but the results are usually seen quicker.
+At-home teeth whitening is more convenient and cheaper for most people, though there must be reasonable expectations before starting treatment.
 For someone looking for quick and dramatic results, at-home treatments are not necessarily the best route to take, despite the convenience.

 At-home treatments offer generic solutions for a range of people, of all ages and lifestyles.
 When choosing between professional and at-home teeth bleaching, consider the desired results and budget.
-The phrase ‘you get what you pay for’ can be considered as remarkably accurate in the case of teeth whitening treatments.
+The phrase ‘you get what you pay for can be considered remarkably accurate in the case of teeth whitening treatments.